 We must remember also that, like married couples, governments often fall out with each other.
 Where two countries are on friendly terms now, decades later they may be at war.
 At that time, the multi-cultural couple may find their advancing age makes internment camp life intolerable.

-The couple, before making that commitment, owe it to each other to plan for the worse-case scenario.
+Before making such commitments, couples owe it to each other to plan for the worse-case scenario.